UX DESIGN INSTITUTE —

 Why study UX design?

-While I’ve been doing UX strategy, wireframes, functional annotations, information architecture, and UX writing for years — long before “content design” was a defined discipline — it didn’t occur to me that content design is product design until I was fully embedded in cross-functional product teams at Instagram.
-The greatest features and products we shipped included all disciplinary perspectives from concept to launch — because holistic, quality design includes information architecture and words just as much as it includes design components and seamless functionality.
+While I’ve been doing UX strategy, information architecture, UX writing, wireframes, and functional annotations for years — long before “content design” was a defined discipline — it didn’t occur to me that content design is product design until I became embedded in Instagram’s product teams.
+Because holistic design includes information architecture and words just as much as it includes design components and functionality, the greatest features and products we shipped included cross-disciplinary perspectives, from concept to launch.

-Supporting several product teams at Instagram, I was often recognized by product designers, engineers, and product managers for bringing new product ideas to vision sprints and ideation sessions, many of which landed on our roadmaps.
+Supporting several product teams at Instagram, I was often recognized by product designers, engineers, researchers, and data scientists for bringing new product ideas to vision sprints and workshops, many of which landed on our roadmaps.
 I regularly made UX recommendations rooted in visual and functional design, extending far beyond words and strings.
-And many times, because of a clear vision and desire to share that vision with stakeholders, I created Figma mockups of these ideas using Instagram’s component and asset libraries.
+And many times, due to a clear vision and desire to share that vision with stakeholders, I created Figma mockups of these ideas using Instagram’s design libraries.

 In addition to the survey, I completed a competitive analysis comparing app and web experiences like Sonder, Plum Guide, Airbnb, and Booking.com.